sphinx-doc/sphinx/doc/domains.rst

    Note that you don't have to backslash-escape asterisks in the signature, as it is not parsed by the reST inliner.

-.. directive:: .. c:member:: type name
+.. rst:directive:: .. c:member:: type name

    Describes a C struct member.
 Example signature::